Dr. Rolf Albach, Covestro Germany, Leverkusen

 Dr. Küsthardt ist seit 1981 GDCh-Mitglied, war von 2006 bis 2008 Vorsitzender des Vorstands der Mineralfarbenindustrie e.V. und ist seit 2015 Mitglied des Vorstands der Evonik Stiftung und SusChem sowie Mitglied des VCI-Fachausschusses „Forschungs- und Bildungspolitik“.

 Prof. Dr. Jens Leker studied business administration at the Christian Albrecht University in Kiel.
-After receiving his doctorate in 1999, he accepted an endowed professorship for "Business Administration in the Natural Sciences, in particular Chemistry" at the Westphalian Wilhelms University in Münster.
+After receiving his doctorate in 1999, he accepted an endowed professorship in "Business Administration in the Natural Sciences, in particular Chemistry" at the Westphalian Wilhelms University in Münster.
 Since 2000 he has been the managing director of the "Institute for Business Management in the Department of Chemistry and pharmacy".
 He is in charge of the business chemistry university courses at the University of Münster and is the event manager of the modular advanced training program for young chemists "Certified Project Manager Business Chemistry GDCh" and the new modular advanced training program "Certified Business Chemist (GDCh) ®".
 Prof. Leker is co-editor of the textbook "Betriebswirtschaftslehre für Chemiker" and chief editor of the "Journals of Business Chemistry".

 No further information is available yet.